Hotel Occupancy Tax

 - Certain State of Texas employees (judicial officials, heads of agencies and members of State boards and commissions of the State of Texas) when traveling on official business;

-- Diplomatic personnel who present a tax exemption card issued by the United States Department of State;
+- Diplomatic personnel who present a tax exemption card issued by the United States Department of State; and

 - Occupants whose use or possession extends thirty (30) consecutive days or longer.